csihda/markdown2json-converter-py/README.md

+## Note:
+Need to provide requirements.txt for this script

 # markdown2json-converter-py

 A simple python script to convert markdown table files to json schema (draft 4 specification version) and description list (.tpl).
 Almost a direct translation of the JavaScript script as found in https://github.com/csihda/markdown2json-converter.